Skip to Content

 They just give you so much more control.

-Doing this will reduce the variation in length in different parts of your beard and will make it look a little more even and thicker as a result.
+Doing this should reduce the variation in length in different parts of your beard and make it look a little more even and fuller as a result.

 But don’t obsess over it.
 It’s near-enough impossible to have your beard be entirely even.
 It would probably look quite unnatural in any case.